vAnomali/Temple-Robotics-2024/README.md

 ## In Memory of David Fiel

-This robot, DAVID, is dedicated to the memory of **David Fiel**, a former president of Temple Robotics and my personal mentor.
+This robot, **DAVID**, is dedicated to the memory of **David Fiel**, a former president of Temple Robotics and my personal mentor.
 David's passion, leadership, and guidance shaped not only this project but also the growth of Temple Robotics as a whole.
-His impact on our team and the field of robotics will never be forgotten.
+His impact on myself, our team and the field of robotics will never be forgotten.

 ## About NASA's Lunabotics Competition